-Proposal Review:
+Application Review:

-The review of proposals will be a four-part process:
+The review of applications will be a three-part process:

 - 1. Written applications will be pre-screened for submission requirements and inclusion of all required sections.
 Applicants not meeting all prescreen requirements will not be read. - 2.
-A peer review committee established by the Maryland State Department of Education (MSDE) will evaluate written applications.
+The Maryland State Department of Education (MSDE) will establish a peer review committee of LEA Title I and English/language arts specialists to evaluate written applications.
 Reviewers will comment upon the proposals and assign numerical scores. - 3.
-Applicants may be scheduled for an oral program presentation as determined by the review committee or may be contacted with clarifying questions. - 4.
 Final approval for awards will be determined by MSDE in collaboration with the peer review committee.
-Applications with exceptionally comprehensive proposals may be awarded additional funds.
 Additionally, when a proposal is less than outstanding, MSDE reserves the right to reduce the amount of an award, request revisions, or to reject the proposal altogether.
-MSDE also reserves the right to take into consideration, geographic distribution when making awards.